sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any suggestions or improvements.

-## Author and Attribution
+## Author Attribution and Usage

-This project and all associated notebooks have been **authored by Sreevathsa Golla** (sg13n23@soton.ac.uk).
-Any use or reproduction of the content, figures, or analysis presented in this repository must be properly cited.
+This project and all associated notebooks has been authored by Sreevathsa Golla (sg13n23@soton.ac.uk) and the MHW data used has been computed by Ligin Joseph.
+All rights are reserved and it is NOT open source or free.
+Any use, redistribution or modification of the content, figures, or analysis presented in this repository is prohibited without seeking explicit permissions.
+If permitted to use, it must be properly cited.
 Unauthorized use or distribution without proper attribution is not permitted.

-## License

-This project is licensed under the MIT License.
+> **IMPORTANT:** Please note that we definitely plan to change permissions to open (free) use once the project is complete.
+Right now, this project is very much work in progress.
+Thanks for your understanding.